kritsnegi/kritsnegi/README.md

 - 💼 LinkedIn: [linkedin.com/in/kritika-negi-3a56982a6](https://www.linkedin.com/in/kritika-negi-3a56982a6)
 - 🌐 Portfolio: *(Coming Soon)*

----

 ### ⚡ Fun Fact

-When I’m not breaking down logs or testing for vulnerabilities, I’m usually solving CTFs, reading a tech thriller, or dancing to unwind 💃
+When I’m not breaking down logs or testing for vulnerabilities, I’m usually solving CTFs, reading a mystery thriller, or dancing to unwind 💃

 ---